jahn5244/ribo-data-analysis/README.md

 ## Project Overview

-This project uses R to analyze Amazon Prime user data, focusing on predicting user gender based on transcriptomic data.
-The analysis involves data preprocessing, quality control, and differential expression analysis using the `ribor`, `NOISeq`, and `biomaRt` packages.
+This R script is used for analyzing ribosome profiling and RNA-seq data to study gene expression and perform quality control checks.
+It performs various bioinformatics analyses including data preprocessing, quality control, and differential expression analysis using the `ribor`, `NOISeq`, and `biomaRt` packages.

 ## Setup Instructions